Sugar and Acne – The best Tips

-  Pimples contain acne bacteria, but the bacteria themselves do not cause the bulk of inflammation.
+Pimples contain acne bacteria3, but the bacteria themselves do not cause the bulk of inflammation.
 The human immune system generates inflammation to kill the bacteria, but the bacteria defend themselves by releasing their own chemicals that redirect the inflammation to the skin itself.
 The immune system kills most of the bacteria, but a few escape when a pimple ruptures or is popped.

 The amount of sugar in the diet makes a difference in the amount of inflammation generated by the immune system, but only in relationship with various kinds of healthy fat.
-Certain essential fatty acids known as n-6 essential fatty acids become the chemical building blocks of hormones that cause inflammation.
+Certain essential fatty acids known as n-6 essential fatty acids become the chemical building blocks of hormones that cause inflammation4.
 These are fatty acids found in most plant oils, especially soybean and canola oil.

-  Other essential fatty acids known as n-3 essential fatty acids become the chemical building blocks of hormones that regulate inflammation.
+Other essential fatty acids known as n-3 essential fatty acids become the chemical building blocks of hormones that regulate inflammation5.
 These fatty acids are most abundant in cod liver oil, fatty cold-water fish, nuts, seeds, and flaxseed.

 When there are too many n-6’s and not enough n-3’s in the diet, and this is almost always the case, the body makes more inflammatory hormones than regulatory hormones.
 Even when there are more n-3 essential fatty acids in the diet, too much sugar can shift the balance of hormone formation so that more inflammation results.

 So What’s the Effect of Sugar on Acne?